CalvinUW/Washington_pollutant_map/README.md

 Aside from min-max normalization, the geometry of the data was clipped using a cartographic boundary map from the United States census bureau.
 Clipping was performed on the data to limit census tract extent to only land areas, thereby improving geographic legibility.

+The website of this project is best viewed in Google Chrome, Firefox, or Microsoft Edge.
+While the website and map contained in it can run on other browsers, certain map and website elements may be missing, dysfunctional, or otherwise improperly displayed.

 ## Acknowledgement:

 We would like to thank our teacher, Professor Zhao, and our teaching assistant, Xiaoqi Bao for their help throughout the development process.